apiato/documentation/docs/components/main-components/tasks.md

 in encapsulating functionalities that are utilized by multiple Actions spanning various Containers within your application.

-To generate new tasks you may use the `apiato:generate:task` interactive command.
+To generate new tasks you may use the `apiato:generate:task` interactive command:

 ```shell
 php artisan apiato:generate:task